pali-english/pali-english.github.io/README.md

 A migrant with no shelter, few in wishes:
 that’s who I call a brahmin.

+    Asaṁsaṭṭhaṁ - not attached
+    gahaṭṭhehi - to householders
+    anāgārehi - and to the homeless
+    cūbhayaṁ - in both cases
+    Anokasārimappicchaṁ - having no house, few wishes tamahaṁ - that (person)
+    brūmi - I call
+    brāhmaṇaṁ - a brahmin

 Nidhāya daṇḍaṁ bhūtesu,
 tasesu thāvaresu ca;
 Yo na hanti na ghāteti,